-Lesson 109 — Introductory Bayesian Statistics
+Lesson 109 — Introductory Bayesian statistics

 Used in: Stochastik LK (Alemanha, Klasse 12) · H2 Math Statistics (Singapura) · AP Statistics (EUA)